urbandroid-team/dont-kill-my-app/_vendors/xiaomi.md

 Traditionally Xiaomi and their Android customization called MIUI belongs to the most troubled on the market with respect to non-standard background process limitations and non-standard permissions.
 There are no APIs and no documentation for those extensions.
 In default settings background processing simply does not work right and apps using them will break.

 > NOTE: Android One devices by Xiaomi work much better than MIUI-based devices.
-So if you liek Xioam we definitely recommend to look for their Android One offering.
+So if you like Xiaomi we definitely recommend to look for their Android One offering.
 "

 user_solution: '